COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Excel Spreadsheets on Shared Drives or Personal Desktops.
 * Access Databases on Shared Drives or Personal Desktops.
 * 3rd Party Vendors and data hosted on vendor systems.
-* For a further description of what we provided as datasource definitions for coordinators, please see [Appendix Step 1](../appendix/datasources.html).
+* For a further description of what we provided as datasource definitions for coordinators, please see [Inventory Step 1](../core_inventory/datasources.html).

 In addition to identifying datasources, they were asked to identify: